ADNTNU/Quiz-App/README.md

 ## The app

-The app is built using flutter and dart and testet on emulated IOS and android phones.
-It is a simple Quiz app where we hard code in questions and the first answer in the list is the correct one.
-One first land on a start screen where one can choose to start the quiz.
+The app is built using flutter and dart and tested on emulated IOS and android phones.
+It is a simple Quiz app where we hard-code in questions and the first answer in the list is the correct one.
+The user lands on a start screen where they can choose to start the quiz.
 Then we display a text with posible answers and let the user select one before we change to new questions.
-After every question is answered the user get to see what they answerd and if it was correct.
+After every question is answered a results page will be shown to the user so that they can see what they answerd and if it was correct.

 ## User stories